HOW TO SMOKE A

 One last thing before you begin smoking your cigar.
-RESIST the temptation of drawing in, but first GENTLY BLOW OUT through the through the cigar for one breath.
+RESIST the temptation of drawing in, but first GENTLY BLOW OUT (or purge) through the cigar for one breath.

-REASON: It is said by some writers, that this will help to expel any residue of gases, sulfur, or lighter fluid that may have been trapped during the lighting process.
-I also note that it AND ENJOYING YOUR CIGAR
+REASON: It is said by some writers, that this will help to expel (purge) any residue of gases, sulfur, or lighter fluid that may have been trapped during the lighting process.
+I also note

+AND ENJOYING YOUR CIGAR